cta2106/chen-immigration/README.md

 6. Send plot as attachment to desired recipients via [SendGridAPI](https://sendgrid.com/)

 ### Installation and Running Instructions:
-Navigate to the location of your codebase in your terminal and run the following commands:
+After cloning this repo, navigate to the location of your local copy in your terminal and run the following commands:
 1. `python setup.py install`
 2. `export SENDGRID_API_KEY=<YOUR_API_KEY>` to run the email client _[Optional]_